ThatCrazyDcGuy/AE5900_Remote_V2/README.md

 ### Version Info & Changelog (always perform updates with 'git pull')

-Current: V-120726 BTVO
+Current: V-241026 BGF

+After a necessary, extended break, here are at least a few bug fixes.

+1. S-Scan optimized
+2. Fixed errors in CLAR +/- UP/DOWN
+3. A/SQ Res. now provides visual feedback again.
+4. UP/DOWN controls are now available in PA mode.
+This allows for blind adjustment of the physical device's volume if it is too quiet or too loud.

+Previous version: V-200726 BTVO

-1. S-Meter over BT option
+1. S-meter via BT option
 2. More stable VFO
-3. CH50 bugfix
+3. CH50 bug fix

 Previous version: V-090726 i3/a6 B-VFO